Bearing (mechanical): Service life

-Short-life bearings

 Although long bearing life is often desirable, it is sometimes not necessary.
 Harris 2001 describes a bearing for a rocket motor oxygen pump that gave several hours life, far in excess of the several tens of minutes needed.

-Composite bearings

 Depending on the customized specifications (backing material and PTFE compounds), composite bearings can operate up to 30 years without maintenance.

-Oscillating bearings

 For bearings which are used in oscillating applications, customized approaches to calculate L10/B10 are used.

-External factors

-The service life of the bearing is affected by many factors that are not controlled by the bearing manufacturers.
-For example, bearing mounting, temperature, exposure to external environment, lubricant cleanliness, and electrical currents through bearings.
-High frequency PWM inverters can induce electric currents in a bearing, which can be suppressed by the use of ferrite chokes.

-The temperature and terrain of the micro-surface will determine the amount of friction by the touching of solid parts.

-Certain elements and fields reduce friction while increasing speeds.

-Strength and mobility help determine the amount of load the bearing type can carry.

-Alignment factors can play a damaging role in wear and tear, yet overcome by computer aid signaling and non-rubbing bearing types, such as magnetic levitation or air field pressure.